bytebase/bytebase.com/content/changelog/bytebase-2-19-0.md

 ## 🎄 Enhancements

-- Manage instance and environment in SQL Editor.
+- Support managing instances and environments in SQL Editor.
 - Support specifying the maximum role expiration time for querier and exporter.
 - Enhance SQL Review Rule for SQL Server: Catch sp_rename in Backward Compatibility check.
 - Support querying sequence for PostgreSQL in SQL Editor.